-- Disqualification from participation in all or a portion of the research or educational activity; - Divestiture of significant financial interests; or - Severance of relationships that create actual or potential conflicts. - 5) Should the investigator disagree with the proposed conditions or restrictions, he/she may appeal the decision.
-The Vice President for Research will convene a review committee comprised of three to four senior faculty (not above department chair level) representing a cross section of disciplines and a research administrator to hear the appeal.
-The committee will review the disclosed potential conflicts and either concur with the previous resolution plan or suggest amendments based upon supporting documentation and agency regulations.
-Final resolution of conflict of interest questions will rest with the President of Kennesaw State University. - 6) The approved resolution plan shall be incorporated into a memorandum of understanding (MOU) between KSU and the investigator that details the conditions or restrictions imposed upon the investigator in the conduct of the project or in the relationship with the business enterprise or entity.
-The MOU shall be signed by the investigator, the department chair/unit head, the dean, and the Vice President for Research. - 7) If the Vice President for Research determines that imposing the conditions or restrictions would be either ineffective or inequitable and that the potential negative impacts that might arise from a significant financial interest are outweighed by interests of scientific progress, technology transfer, or the public health and welfare, then he/she may recommend that, to the extent permitted by federal regulations, the research go forward without imposing such conditions or restrictions. - 8) Prior to expenditure of any funds under an award, the university will comply with reporting requirements of the sponsoring agency concerning the existence of a conflict of interest.
-The investigator will update any financial disclosures at least annually throughout the period of the award or more frequently as new reportable significant financial interest is obtained. - 9) For any interest that the institution identifies as conflicting subsequent to the institution's initial report under the award, the report will be made and the conflicting interest managed, reduced, or eliminated, at least on an interim basis, within 60 days of that identification. - 10) Records of investigator financial disclosures and of actions taken to manage actual or potential conflicts of interest shall be retained by the Vice President for Research for at least three years beyond the completion of the grant or longer if required by the agency. - 11) The university agrees to make information available, upon request, to the sponsoring agency regarding all conflicts of interest for the specified PI identified by the institution and outlining how those interests have been managed, reduced, or eliminated to protect the project from bias.

-- 12) If an investigator violates this policy or the terms of the MOU, the Vice President for Research will recommend appropriate sanctions to the President of the university.
+- 5) The approved resolution plan shall be incorporated into a memorandum of understanding (MOU) between KSU and the investigator that details the conditions or restrictions imposed upon the investigator in the conduct of the project or in the relationship with the business enterprise or entity.
+The MOU shall be signed by the investigator, the department chair/unit head, the dean, and the Vice President for Research. - 6) If the Vice President for Research determines that imposing the conditions or restrictions would be either ineffective or inequitable and that the potential negative impacts that might arise from a significant financial interest are outweighed by interests of scientific progress, technology transfer, or the public health and welfare, then he/she may recommend that, to the extent permitted by federal regulations, the research go forward without imposing such conditions or restrictions. - 7) Prior to expenditure of any funds under an award, the university will comply with reporting requirements of the sponsoring agency concerning the existence of a conflict of interest.
+The investigator will update any financial disclosures at least annually throughout the period of the award or more frequently as new reportable significant financial interest is obtained. - 8) For any interest that the institution identifies as conflicting subsequent to the institution's initial report under the award, the report will be made and the conflicting interest managed, reduced, or eliminated, at least on an interim basis, within 60 days of that identification. - 9) Records of investigator financial disclosures and of actions taken to manage actual or potential conflicts of interest shall be retained by the Office of Research for at least three years beyond the completion of the grant or longer if required by the agency. - 10) The university agrees to make information available, upon request, to the sponsoring agency regarding all conflicts of interest for the specified PI identified by the institution and outlining how those interests have been managed, reduced, or eliminated to protect the project from bias. - 11) If an investigator violates this policy or the terms of the MOU, the Vice President for Research will recommend appropriate sanctions to the President of the university.
 If failure to comply has biased the design, conduct, or reporting of the funded research or educational activity, the institution will promptly notify the awarding agency of the corrective action taken or to be taken.
-The awarding agency may take action or refer the matter to the institution for further action. - 13) Collaborators/sub-recipients/subcontractors from other academic/not-for-profit institutions must either comply with this policy or provide a certification from their institutions that they are in compliance with federal policies regarding investigator significant financial interest disclosure and that their portion of the project is in compliance with their institutional policies.
+The awarding agency may take action or refer the matter to the institution for further action. - 12) Collaborators/sub-recipients/subcontractors from other academic/not-for-profit institutions must either comply with this policy or provide a certification from their institutions that they are in compliance with federal policies regarding investigator significant financial interest disclosure and that their portion of the project is in compliance with their institutional policies.